HendrixString/Android-Zorn/README.md

 ### Using a Worker Manager
 Worker managers support a lot of functionality such as pause, start, stop etc..
+You can also implement a Worker manager using `BaseAbstractWorkerManager`, it is very easy.
+Contributions of new Worker managers are most welcome.

 #### Priority Worker Manager.
 ```